daggerhart/wp-theme-dev/advanced/README.md

 ### Template Hierarchy Files

-These templates define the theme layout for different types of pages throughout the site.
+These templates define the theme layout for different types of pages throughout the site. **Template Hierarchy files must be located in the root of your theme.**

 File | Description
 ---|---